feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 }
 ```

+## The "currentItem" workflow is no longer supported

+The `setCurrent` mutation and `currentId` state encouraged use of a very limiting API.
+It's much more common for apps to require more than one current record.
+The `createCopy`, `resetCopy` (formerly called `rejectCopy`), `commitCopy`, and `clearCopy` mutations (since v1.x) provide a more flexible solution for implementing the same functionality.
+As a result of this, following have been removed from the modules:

+- state: `currentID`
+- getters: `current`
+- mutations: `setCurrent`, `clearList`, `copy`

 ## The `diffOnPatch` option is turned on by default

 In Feathers-Vuex 2.0, the `diffOnPatch` option is enabled, by default.
 This means that only the necessary data is sent to the API server.
 Set `diffOnPatch: false` in the options to revert back to the old way.